superlinked/VectorHub/docs/articles/Vector-Indexes.md

 print("Test Vector:", test_point)
 ```

+Here's our random test point:

 ```plaintext
 Test Vector: [0.98897054 0.03674464 0.59036213]
 ```

-The following loop will calculate the euclidean distance between the provided points.
+The following loop calculates the Euclidean distance between our `test_point` and each vector in `random_vectors`.

 ```python
 distances = []